@POTUS retweets Trump blasting Nordstrom

 @POTUS, the official Twitter account for the president, had so far been reserved for government issues.

 The Trump tweet blasted Nordstrom for treating his daughter Ivanka "so unfairly" by discontinuing her fashion line.
 Nordstrom announced last week that it would no longer carry Ivanka Trump's line of clothing and accessories.
-Nordstrom said that it decided to part ways with her products "based on the brand's performance."

 The president went on Twitter to defend his daughter -- who is also a close White House adviser.